leveste/EternalBasher/readme.md

 Tool to load mods into Doom Eternal's .resources files, rewritten on C++ for Linux.

-**EternalModManager**
+**EternalModManager-Avalonia**

-Mod manager GUI for DOOM Eternal, built with Electron.
+Mod manager GUI for DOOM Eternal, written in C# using Avalonia.

 **EternalPatchManifestLinux**